mate-academy/qa_pw_allure_for_coffee_cart/README.md

 12. Trigger the tests with `npx playwright test`.
 13. Generate the report using `allure serve allure-results`.
 14. Note that the hierarhy chagedin the `Behaviours` tab, while `Packages` remains the same.
+15. Check that the tests' severities are displayed in the Graphs tab > Severity.

 ## Task Reporting: